-With our population p = 0.6 and SRS of size n = 50, what do we expect the sampling distribution to look like?
+A population has a 25% chance that an adult reads a newspaper.
+A SRS of 400 adults were asked if they read the newspaper.
+If this experiment was repeated many times, what would the sampling distribution look like?

 What is the margin of error (at 95% confidence level)?

 Between what two values should 95% of our results fall?

 Between what two values should 99.7% of our results fall?

-A population has a 20% chance that a adult reads a newspaper.
-A SRS of 100 adults were asked if they read the newspaper.
-If this experiment was repeated many times, what would the sampling distribution look like?
-How large would the sample need to be to have a margin of error of 3% at a 95% confidence level?
+For the previous problem, how large would the sample need to be to have a margin of error of 3% at a 95% confidence level?